 There are two ways the Medicare taxes affect upper-income people.
 First, a 3.8% Medicare surtax is levied on the lesser of net investment income or the excess of modified adjusted gross income (MAGI) above $200,000 for individuals, $250,000 for couples filing jointly, and $125,000 for spouses filing separately.
-(For how MAGI is calculated, see graphic below.)
+(For how MAGI is calculated, see the chart on the next page.)
 Second, wages above $200,000 (individuals), $250,000 (joint filers), and $125,000 (spouses filing separately) will be subject to higher payroll taxes.
 Let’s review each provision in detail.

 Medicare payroll tax on earned income